piotrpolak/spring-boot-data-fixtures/README.md

     // ...

     /**
-     * Defines the fixture type.
-Fixtures are loaded in the order defined by DataFixtureType enum
+     * Defines the fixture set.
+Fixtures are loaded in the order defined by DataFixtureSet enum
      * ordinals.
      */
     @Override
-    public DataFixtureType getType() {
+    public DataFixtureSet getSet() {
-      return DataFixtureType.DICTIONARY;
+      return DataFixtureSet.DICTIONARY;
     }

     /**